 As Tal likes to say, “There are only two kinds of people who do not experience painful emotions.
 The first is psychopaths, and the second is dead people.”
 If you expect to always be happy then you are saying it’s okay to punish yourself when you feel negative emotions.
 Paradoxically, by accepting these negative or painful emotions and accepting them, you are allowing yourself to let them pass.
 By fighting them, we only keep them in our focus longer.
 So embrace that you feel these emotions time and again.
 After all, that means you’re not a psychopath and that you’re alive!

-You can learn more about Dr. Tal Ben-Shahar and listen to his full hour-long interview and more here.Opinions expressed here by Contributors are their own.
+You can learn more about Dr. Tal Ben-Shahar and listen to his full hour-long interview and more here.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.